Office of Student Success

 Defining the college experience is the opportunity to attend interesting and rewarding courses, participate in invigorating extracurricular activities, and expand your network, but you don’t have to stop there.
 Beyond the college campus is a plethora of professional development opportunities that will propel your career into new heights, so seize the moment!
 Colin Powell School students are eligible for a bank of 300 Paid Internship Hours (@$18/hour = $5,400), which can be completed at any time for up to a year after you graduate.
 Access your bank by creating a resume with one of our Coaches, and learn by doing while getting paid!

-*PLEASE NOTE: Internships and funding through the program is accessible year-round.
+*PLEASE NOTE: Internships and funding through the program are accessible year-round.

 Interested in Another Internship?